graphql/graphql-spec/spec/Section 6 -- Execution.md

 ## Executing Operations

-The type system, as described in the "Type System" section of the spec, must provide a query root object type.
-If mutations or subscriptions are supported, it must also provide a mutation or subscription root object type, respectively.
+The type system, as described in the "Type System" section of the spec, must provide a query root operation type.
+If mutations or subscriptions are supported, it must also provide a mutation or subscription root operation type, respectively.

 ### Query

-If the operation is a query, the result of the operation is the result of executing the query’s top level selection set with the query root object type.
+If the operation is a query, the result of the operation is the result of executing the operation’s top level selection set with the query root operation type.

-An initial value may be provided when executing a query.
+An initial value may be provided when executing a query operation.

 ExecuteQuery(query, schema, variableValues, initialValue):